 2. The NEF invokes the "Get Subscriber Serving NF(External Identifier or MSISDN, NF type)" service provided by the UDM to determine the NF which serves the UE and also get the SUPI of the UE.

-3. The NEF sends the Application Trigger Request (UE permanent ID, NAS Container) to the AMF.
+3. The NEF sends the Application Trigger Request (SUPI, NAS Container) to the AMF.
 The NAS container includes the Application Port ID and trigger payload received in step 1.

 4. The AMF send the Application Trigger Request (NAS container) to the UE.
 If the UE is not connected, the AMF pages the UE.
 When the UE receives the NAS container, the Application Port ID identifies which application(s) is to be notified and the payload is sent to the application.